Why Are You Wearing A Tie?

 The article said that;

-That no matter what happens during the day people know their evening meal will be there at 6 pm and then going to bed at usually the same time on a school night, (my words not theirs) for instance I don’t drink on a school night (a working night) because it would not help me sleep well and depending upon how much I drink, could affect my judgments the next day.
+That no matter what happens during the day people know their evening meal will be there at 6 pm and then going to bed at usually the same time on a school night, (my words not theirs) for instance I don’t drink on a school night (a working night) because it would not help me sleep well and depending upon how much I drink, could affect my judgements the next day.

 Skilled for life website, mentions 18 different reasons for keeping a routine: